 Alternatively, where your complaint relates to products or services purchased online, or by other electronic means such as by email, you may refer your complaint to the online dispute resolution (ODR) platform at http://ec.europa.eu/odr.

 The Financial Services Compensation Scheme (FSCS) is the UK’s statutory compensation fund for customers of authorized financial services firms who are unable to pay claims against them, usually because they have gone out of business.

 We are covered by the FSCS.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim, i.e. it differs for investments, insurance, mortgages and bank accounts.

-- Insurance: Insurance advising and arranging is 90% of the claim for non-Compulsory Insurance without any upper limit.
+- Insurance: In the majority of cases, eligible claims relating to the advising and arranging of protection products are covered for 90% of the claim, without any upper limit.

-- Investment: Most types of investment business are covered up to a limit of £50,000.
+- Investment: Eligible claims related to most types of investment business are covered up to 100% of the claim with a limit of £85,000 per person per firm.

 Further information about compensation scheme arrangements is available from the FSCS, www.fscs.org.uk.